Javascript let result = 5 + 3 * 2;

 - First,

-is evaluated (left-to-right), which results infalse
+a && bis evaluated (left-to-right), which results infalsebecausebisfalse. - Then,

-is evaluated, which results intrue
+false || trueis evaluated, which results intrue.

 Example 4: Chaining Assignments